Greyhound racing your thing? Perhaps not for long - NewsBreak

 Opening day this year drew at least 1,000 people but smaller crowds are typical, especially on weeknights.

-The Dubuque track was helped along by city and state funding, and after Iowa and other states began allowing casinos, the Dubuque operation was expanded to include its own casino.Praying football coach asking Supreme Court for his job back
+The Dubuque track was helped along by city and state funding, and after Iowa and other states began allowing casinos, the Dubuque operation was expanded to include its own casino.Biden considering income stipulations on student loan cancellation: report

 Thayer’s book, “Going to the Dogs,” describes a sport with a colorful and often tumultuous history.
 From its beginning in the 1920s following the development of the mechanical lure, the industry was continually pushing to allow for legalized betting state-by-state and to attract attention, with help from Hollywood celebrities, athletes and beauty pageant competitors.